Following Amelia dot Calm

 “Our system of …”

-“Greedy, creepy, cruel … inhumane profit centers,” and she shakes her head low and close to the desk.
+“Greedy, creepy, cruelly inhumane profit centers,” and she shakes her head low and close to the desk.

-“Something to say, Amelia?” asks Miss Petty who is no stranger to Amelia’s save-the-world beliefs.
+“Something to say, Amelia?” asks Ms. Petty who is no stranger to Amelia’s save-the-planet beliefs.

 “OK, I understand your empathy, Amelia, but how would you feed the world?”
-Ms. Petty slyly adds while opening her arms wide to the class, “Or, should we starve so that animals can live?”
+Ms. Petty questions, then slyly adds while opening her arms wide to the class, “Or should we starve so that animals can live?”

-“That’s right; animals would live fabulously if we didn’t.
-You know it too; although, we could all live together well but that depends on humans.
-Live with life and nature as guides instead of corporations chasing unbalanced profit, creating pain in the process.
+“That’s right; animals would live fabulously if we didn’t exist.
+I know it and you know it too; although, we could all live together well, the planet, the flora and fauna, and humans, but that depends on humans because right now, we are the problem front and center.
+Live with life and nature as guides instead of corporations chasing unbalanced profit while creating pain for humans and all life in the process.
 A few people benefit while most of the world suffers from the corporate business pyramid you call necessary.
 It’s evil.”

-The class sits spellbound by the tug of war; Amelia’s really on it today.
+The class sits spellbound by the tug of war; Amelia’s really on it today as she continues,

-“If we want a good life and world, we must do well for life and world!
+“If we want a good life and a balanced world, we must do well for life and world!
 As the self-appointed masters of this planet, we are the ones empowered to promote balance.
 Let’s do that!
-Let’s do well for everything since we’re in charge.”
+Let’s do well for everything since we’re in charge.
+That would make us evolved stewards, not the archaic monsters we are.”

 The teacher feels Amelia’s power of belief surging and knows she must quell this new-found confidence the child is displaying in front of the others.
-It’s imperative to remain in control of the class, and the telling of the way it is, and how it must be.
+It’s imperative to remain in control of the class while teaching the curriculum on the way it is, and how it must be, and what they must believe for it to continue as it is.
+She knows it is her responsibility to teach the students how they must think and what to believe to keep things the same.

-“Well, profit creates our standard of living and lifestyle.
+“Well Amelia, profit creates our standard of living and lifestyle.
 This is how the world works and there’s no good reason to change it.
-It’s our system and it serves us well.”
+It’s our system and it serves us, all of us, well.”

-The teacher nods curtly, agreeing with herself certainly.
+The teacher nods curtly, agreeing with herself certainly, showing the class her belief.

 “Well, your system is corrupt and self-serving.
-Yes, we’re advancing our technology but some things are so much worse because of how we manipulate progress.
+Yes, we’re advancing our technology, but some things are so much worse because of how we manipulate progress and humanity.
 We’re selling our souls and the planet for military and corporate control of everything; politics, governments, and the environment.
-This system totally disgraces our evolution, our humanity, our potential, and the planet’s health.
+This system totally disgraces our societal evolution, our humanity, our potential, and the planet’s health.

-“We were enhancing our society for ages and ages, but now we’re going backward; we’re destroying our world and misusing technology to further mindless greed, power, and control.
+“We were enhancing our society and knowledge for ages and ages, but now we’re going sideways; we’re destroying our world and misusing technology to ensure mindless greed, power, and control.
 Why can’t you see that?
-Money doesn’t make things better, it creates abusive competition.
-Contribution improves things.
-Caring improves things.
-Love improves things!”
+Money doesn’t make things better; it creates abusive competition amongst people.
+It creates greed and class structure by its very nature.
+Contribution facilitates things in families and communities everywhere.
+Caring improves all things, grows things, enables abundance.
+Love improves all things!”

-The teacher feels like a lost cause so Amelia turns to the class to say,
+The teacher feels like a lost cause so Amelia turns to the class and says,

-“This system they say is essential for humans is actually creating mass dependence on corporate offerings.
-It’s stealing the world and natural living from humanity to put it all into a stock market.”
+“This system they say is essential for humans to follow is actually creating mass dependence on corporate offerings.
+It’s stealing the world away from average people and natural living from all humans so they can put it all into a stock market.”

 Some of the kids chuckle quietly, but most remain wide-eyed at Amelia’s conviction today as she states her case.